ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/README.md

 ### 3D Rendering maps ###

-Sometimes it can be useful to create 3D maps to better visualize the details.
+Sometimes it can be useful to create 3D maps to better visualise the details.
 Some 3D maps have been created and can be found in the **[Detailed Maps](https://github.com/ssilveram/4.-Amenities-Query-from-OSM-and-its-Graphical-Representation-for-Bogota/tree/main/Detailed_Maps)** folder.
 Below are two 3D maps created with this script: 1) Number of universities per hexagon area, and 2) Number of jobs per 10,000 workers living in the locality (LOC).
 The function for creating the 3D maps is included in the `0_Initialization.R` initialization script, which is part of this repository.

 ![Density Graph of Amenities by 10k inhabitants](assets/Map_HEX_Amenities_3D-University.png) ![Density Graph of Amenities by 10k inhabitants](assets/Map_LOC_Amenities_3D-Job_places_by_10k_workers.png)